Contact us via Facebook

 Anti-Social Behaviour

-We want everyone to feel safe in their home and we believe everyone should be able to live and enjoy their home without being disturbed by others.
+Anti-social behaviour includes any actions that cause or are likely to cause fear, alarm, or distress.
+At North Star, we want everyone to feel safe and comfortable in their home and we believe everyone has the right to enjoy their home without disruptions from others.

-From time to time, this may not be the case and we are committed to tackling issues related to anti-social behaviour, harassment, neighbour nuisance and hate crimes.
+We know that sometimes, this isn’t the case.
+We’re committed to addressing issues related to anti-social behaviour, harassment, neighbour nuisance, and hate crimes.

-We take all incidents of anti-social behaviour seriously and will act quickly to resolve any issues.
+We take all reports of anti-social behaviour seriously and act promptly to resolve issues.

 • Occasional dog barking